joostkremers/writeroom-mode/README.md

 The last three effects are buffer-local.
 The other effects apply to the current frame.
 Because `writeroom-mode` is a minor mode, this isn't entirely on the up and up, since minor modes aren't supposed to have such global effects.
 But `writeroom-mode` is meant for distraction-free writing, so these effects do make sense.

+It is also possible to restore the original window configuration when `writeroom-mode` is disabled.
+This is mostly useful when you use `writeroom-mode` in only a single buffer, because the window configuration that is restored is the one that existed when `writeroom-mode` was first activated.

-There is also the option to add a border around the text area, but this is disabled by default.
+Lastly, there is the option to add a border around the text area, but this is disabled by default.

 ## Customisation ##